 - a.
-Manufacturers shall provide a list of all cryptographic algorithms and key sizes supported by the voting system. - b.
-Manufacturers shall provide the technical specification of all cryptographic protocols supported by the voting system. - c.
-Manufacturers shall provide the cryptographic module name, identification information (such as hardware/firmware/software name, model name, and revision/version number) and NIST FIPS 140-2 validation certificate number for all cryptographic modules that implement the cryptographic algorithms of the voting systems. - d.
+Manufacturers shall provide a list of all cryptographic algorithms and key sizes employed by the voting system. - b.
+Manufacturers shall provide the technical specification of all cryptographic protocols employed by the voting system. - c.
+Manufacturers shall provide the cryptographic module name, identification information (such as hardware/firmware/software name, model name, and revision/version number) and the corresponding NIST FIPS 140-2 validation certificate number for all cryptographic modules that implement the cryptographic algorithms of the voting systems.
+These may be previously approved 3rd party COTS modules or they may be unique to the voting system manufacturer.

+- d.
 Manufacturers shall map the cryptographic modules to the voting system functions the modules support.
 This requirement documents the actions of the voting system that invoke the cryptographic module. - e.
 When public key information is stored in a digital certificate (such as an X.509 certificate), manufacturers shall provide a description of all the certificate fields (such as names, algorithm, expiration date, etc.) including the default values for the voting system.
-If they exist, manufacturers shall provide any certificate policies associated with the digital certificate.
+If they exist, manufacturers shall provide any certificate policies associated with the digital certificate. - f.

-f.
 Manufacturers shall provide documentation describing how cryptographic keys are created, stored, imported/exported, and deleted by the voting system.